ozziii/OzEspX/README.md

  * In Your Bowser go to Esp's Ip address
  * Insert default user and password **admin** , **admin**
  * Edit Esp Parameter like **espname** , **User** , **Password** , **WIFI** parameter, **MQTT** parameter.
 When a paramenter has changed line become bold.
 When all parameter is ok you can update settings and reboot device.
- * Find your Esp's Ip address and connet.
+ * Find your Esp's Ip address in your local network and connet.
  * Configure Plug-in
+ * After all configuratin is ok update settings and reboot device

 ## Plug-in
 Plug-in represent a new element added to ESP.
 It can be hardware or software.
 Some example:  sensors, buttons, led, display, bell ...